approov/quickstart-flutter-httpclient/README.md

 This package is actually an open source wrapper layer that allows you to easily use Approov with `Flutter`.
 This has a further dependency to the closed source [Android Approov SDK](https://github.com/approov/approov-android-sdk) and [iOS Approov SDK](https://github.com/approov/approov-ios-sdk) packages.
 Those are automatically added as dependencies for the platform specific targets.

-The `approov_service_flutter_httpclient` package declares four classes:
+The `approov_service_flutter_httpclient` package provides a number of accessible classes:

-1. ApproovService and TokenFetchResult provide the SDK native binding
+1. `ApproovService` provides a higher level interface to the underlying Approov SDK
+2. `ApproovException`, and derived `ApproovNetworkException` and `ApproovRejectionException`, provide special exception classes for Approov related errors
-2. ApproovHttpClient which is a drop-in replacement for the Dart IO library's HttpClient and calls the ApproovService
+3. `ApproovHttpClient` which is a drop-in replacement for the Dart IO library's `HttpClient` and calls the `ApproovService`
-3. ApproovClient which is a drop-in replacement for Client from the Flutter http package (https://pub.dev/packages/http) and uses internally an ApproovHttpClient object
+4. `ApproovClient` which is a drop-in replacement for Client from the Flutter http package (https://pub.dev/packages/http) and internally uses an `ApproovHttpClient` object

 ### ANDROID